HAVE DOG SLED -- WILL TRAVEL!

-Sherry Shahan frequently visits schools, libraries, and professional conferences.
-Her highly visual presentation includes:
+I frequently visit schools, libraries, and professional conferences.
+My presentation includes:

 * An assembly featuring the famed Iditarod Trail Sled Dog Race in Alaska.
 At the same time, she shares her experiences in Alaska while researching her photo-illustrated book, DASHING THROUGH THE SNOW: The Story of the Jr. Iditarod (Mondo).

-*The second half of her presentation shows students how a personal experience -- in this case, kayaking to the largest tidewater glacier in North America -- translated into an adventure story for middle-grade readers, FROZEN STIFF (Random House).
+* The second half of my presentation shows students how a personal experience -- in this case, kayaking to the largest tidewater glacier in North America -- translated into an adventure story for middle-grade readers, FROZEN STIFF (Random House).

 * Thousands of elementary and middle-school teachers across the country have incorporated the Iditarod into literature, history, and/or social studies units.
 FROZEN STIFF is used as a companion to Call of the Wild and Julie books.
 It remains on the "Battle of the Books" list for the state of California.